PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--
 Let's come back to styles.ts.
 So, we made some sense of rotationKeyFrames.
 We don't know where it's being used yet, but it looks like styles in a JS object, it must definitely be for JSS styles.
 Then [CLICK]

 And here, we are doing something similar.
-But this time we have a reduce inside a reduce.
+But this time we have a reduce inside a function being merged with a separate object.
 Man, I hate reduce!
 Anyways, this will give us a JS object of different x and y transform keyframes.
 -->

 ---